chatwoot/docs/deployment/production/caprover.md

 ### Finishing the setup

-Headover to the web seriver and set Websocket Support to true.
+Headover to the `web` service in caprover application and set Websocket Support to true.
 Do this in HTTP settings tab.
 You could also enable `https` for the application

 ### Configure the necessary environment variables